shivannis/xandr-docs-public/xandr-docs/articles/monetize/migration-to-microsoft-identity-platform-login.md

 ---

-# Microsoft Monetize - Migration to Microsoft Identity Platform Login
+# Microsoft Monetize - Migration to Microsoft Identity Platform login

 This documentation provides step by step guide on how to migrate existing authentication process in Xandr products to Microsoft Identity